kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/07-more-bem/03-column-layout-block.md

 * This will break our column layout
 * Our second column gets pushed to a second line
 * This is a common problem
-    - When the width of the entire row exceeds 100%, the columns then appear on their own rows
+    - When the width of the entire row exceeds `100%`, the columns then appear on their own rows
-    - This happens because the padding we just added + our 33.33% and 66.66% exceeds 100%
+    - This happens because the padding we just added + our `33.33%` and `66.66% `exceeds 100%

 ## By Default
 Web browsers calculate the **true width** of an element by taking the declared with and then adding on any padding or borders